 My first task was to free my two captured Chuvashes and then make up for sleep lost due to the coup in the town.
-At some time getting on for noon I woke up to discover that all my Chuvashes had mysteriously disappeared, leaving a note stuffed into one of my boots.
+At some time before noon I woke up to discover that all my Chuvashes had mysteriously disappeared, leaving a note stuffed into one of my boots.
 I could barely make it out: